 If you have not switched to Java, you may want to consider C# or VB.NET instead: both languages are object-oriented languages that are as sophisticated as Java.
-Java programmers will find it very easy to use C# as the languages are similar.
-Although there are many similarities between C++ and C#, C++ programmers have a slightly harder task as several things available in C++ are handled differently in C#.
+Java progammers will find it very easy to use C# as the languages are similar.